unigrid-project/daemon/doc/README.md

-HUZU Core
+UNIGRID Core
 =====================

 Setup
 ---------------------
-[HUZU Core](http://huzu.org/wallet) is the original HUZU client and it builds the backbone of the network.
-However, it downloads and stores the entire history of HUZU transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[UNIGRID Core](http://unigrid.org/wallet) is the original UNIGRID client and it builds the backbone of the network.
+However, it downloads and stores the entire history of UNIGRID transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run HUZU on your native platform.
+The following are some helpful notes on how to run UNIGRID on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/huzu-qt (GUI, 32-bit) or bin/32/huzud (headless, 32-bit)
+- bin/32/unigrid-qt (GUI, 32-bit) or bin/32/unigridd (headless, 32-bit)
-- bin/64/huzu-qt (GUI, 64-bit) or bin/64/huzud (headless, 64-bit)
+- bin/64/unigrid-qt (GUI, 64-bit) or bin/64/unigridd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run huzu-qt.exe.
+Unpack the files into a directory, and then run unigrid-qt.exe.

 ### OSX

-Drag HUZU-Qt to your applications folder, and then run HUZU-Qt.
+Drag UNIGRID-Qt to your applications folder, and then run UNIGRID-Qt.

 ### Need Help?